 6) Mentorship Applications Due Monday, July 9: Apply using the online Mentorship Application.
 NOTE: Priority will go to graduating students who did not have the opportunity to participate in 2017-2018.
 You must have a one-on-one meeting with Beth during the summer via phone, Skype or in-person.

 7) CONSIDER Fall Recruiting: If you're interested in consulting, public accounting, the Federal Government or working for the fortune 500, this is the only way in.
 These organizations hire X number of MBAs in the fall and stop recruiting when they reach their desired number.
 We make introductions and send your resume out.
 We need to know ASAP if you're interested in fall recruiting so we can make sure you're in the loop.

-8) RSVP for the Career Close-up in Portland: This Friday session is specifically geared to help you prepare for fall recruiting and make connections.
-NOTE: This is our BIGGEST fall event!
+8) RSVP for the Career Close-up in Portland: This session is specifically geared to help you prepare for recruiting and make connections.
+NOTE: This is our BIGGEST spring event!
 As a second year, you can sign up for one-on-ones with the employers.

 9) Revisit your Career Action Plan: After a summer of full-time work, its time to re-evaluate your strengths, interests and goals for your permanent position.
 Check in with Beth or Sarah.

-11) CONSIDER Willamette MBA Study Abroad: Find out more about Study Abroad in Mexico and Japan.
+11) CONSIDER Willamette MBA Study Abroad: Find out more about Study Abroad in India and China.
 Applications are due September 15th.
 Most of your jobs will involve something international.
 Consider attending both!

 12) SAVE THE DATES For our 2018-2019 Upcoming Major Events: Consider participating in the planning sessions by emailing Beth Ursin.